rowanc1/phd-thesis/content/phd/discretize.md

 ## User interface

 Our goal for the implementation is to create a common programmatic terminology for working with finite volume techniques.
 By sharing the numerical implementation, not only is this 'language' precise, but it can also be tested for accuracy.
-A brief description of the implementation and use in practice, as well as a look at some of the major properties on the abstract mesh types in {numref}`Table %s <table:Mesh>`, was previously given in Section \ref{sec:framework-mesh}.
+A brief description of the implementation and use in practice, as well as a look at some of the major properties on the abstract mesh types in {numref}`Table %s <table:Mesh>`, was previously given in {numref}`sec:framework-mesh`.
 As the implementation is openly available, we will point the reader to both the online, up-to-date documentation of each specific property and method (<https://discretize.simpeg.xyz>) and to the 400+ unittest results of numerical convergence (<https://travis-ci.org/simpeg/discretize>).
 As a brief overview, we use the convention of `C`, `N`, `F`, `E` to refer to cells, nodes, faces and edges, respectively.
 For example, for a tensor mesh the number of cells in the x-dimension would be called `nCx`, the nodal tensor of x-locations as a vector is called `vectorNx`, and the location of all face variables with an x-component is called `gridFx`.
 We named differential operators by the variable location that they act upon; for example: `faceDiv` and `edgeCurl`.
 These names allow us to define multiple operators.
 For example, the gradient can either operate on cell centers or nodes, `cellGrad` and `nodalGrad`, respectively.
 This language is common across all meshes considered and extends to other mesh types not yet implemented.
 As such, geophysical simulation codes can be built on top of this work to write PDEs in a declarative way, which is agnostic to the mesh implementation actually used.
 In collaboration with Heagy, Kang, Rosenkjaer and Mitchell simulations have been completed for time, frequency, and static implementations of electromagnetics using 1D, 2D, and 3D versions of the tensor, tree, curvilinear and cylindrically symmetric meshes {cite:p}`Rosenkjaer2016,Kang2015,Heagy2015,HeagySEG2014,Cockett2014c,Kang2014,Heagy2015a,Cockett2013a,fvtutorial,Heagy2016,Rosenkjaer2015,HeagySciPy2015`.
 The terminology developed defines a clear interface, which allows for improvements in speed and functionality of the `discretize` package to transparently improve geophysical simulations.

 The `discretize` interface allows for lazy loading of properties; that is, all properties of the mesh are created on demand and then stored for later use.
 This caching of properties is important, as not all operators are useful in all problems and, as such, are not created.
 The implementation here is different from some other finite volume implementations, as the operators are held in memory as matrices and are readily available for interrogation.
 We find this feature beneficial for educational and research purposes, as the discretization remains visually very close to the math, and the matrices can be manipulated, visually inspected, and readily combined.